|87/5/9 mcg||1 inhaler||£79.00|

 Your doctor will discuss your options and prescribe the most suitable inhaler based on your individual circumstances.

 Symbicort is a combination inhaler, containing budesonide and formoterol.
 Trimbow, also contains formoterol, but contains glycopyrronium and beclometasone as well.
 Trimbow would generally be prescribed if a dual-medication like Symbicort does not sufficiently control your symptoms.

-Trimbow and Seretide are both prescribed for the treatment of COPD, however Trimbow contains three active ingredients, whereas Seretide only contains two.
+Trimbow and Seretide are both prescribed for the treatment of asthma, however Trimbow contains three active ingredients, whereas Seretide only contains two.
 This means that Trimbow is generally only prescribed when a dual-therapy inhaler, like Seretide is insufficient.

 Relvar contains two active ingredients, whereas Trimbow contains three.
 For this reason, Trimbow is more likely to be prescribed when two-medication inhalers like Relvar, do not give sufficient control of your symptoms.
 In addition, Relvar is only available as a dry powder inhaler.
 This means that it needs to be inhaled in a short deep breath.
 If you struggle with this inhaler technique, a pressurized metered dose inhaler, such as Trimbow, may be more suitable for you.